Legend16/discord-bot-in-python/README.md

 PREFIX = "."

 # Note

-- This Code will stay up to date
 - You are allowed to download this repository but keep in mind that I am the rightful owner of this code!

 ```